-LogStream was the first streams process engine purpose built for log data.
-And now with the release of LogStream 2.2, it is the first tool purpose built for the batch processing of logs.
+LogStream was the first stream process engine purpose-built for log data.
+And now with the release of LogStream 2.2, it is the first tool purpose-built for the batch processing of logs.
 This is a huge change in how people will be able to use log data for observability and security efforts.
-Instead of putting all log data in an analytics tool, LogStream helps you process it and determine whether it should be analyzed now, aggregated and converted to metrics to be sent to a time series database, or stored and made available for analysis in the future.
-The ability to collect data from an object store and replay it to an analytics tool at any point in time, gives you tremendous flexibility in how you process log data in the first place.
+Instead of putting all log data in an analytics tool, LogStream helps you process it and determine whether it should be analyzed now, aggregated and converted to metrics to be sent to a time-series database, or stored and made available for analysis in the future.
+The ability to collect data from an object store and replay it to an analytics tool at any point in time gives you tremendous flexibility in how you process log data in the first place.
 This offers security and IT professionals a new way to both optimize their ability to get value from machine data and control costs.

 Data Collection helps you save money and analyze more data at the same time

 Log systems are optimized for fast retrieval by indexing all of the data.
 When people first started using log analytics tools like Splunk and Elastic it made sense to index everything because the amount of log data they were analyzing was relatively small compared to today.
 Indexing data has real costs both in terms of storage size and in computing power required.
 Costs have compounded as organizations have experienced 30-50% data growth year over year.
 Security and IT professionals have to make decisions about which data to analyze, how long to retain it, and how to investigate previous incidents using log data.